 Lakefront estate with private dock, wide lawn, and modern design built by Marble Falls custom home builder on Lake LBJ shoreline.

 As a trusted lakefront home builder with decades of experience around Lake LBJ and the Texas Hill Country, we’ve helped families design homes that maximize waterfront living.
-Whether you’re building on open water, a cove lot, or on elevated terrain, lake properties come with unique topography, engineering considerations, and design opportunities.
+Whether you’re building on open water, a cove lot, or elevated terrain, lake properties come with unique topography, engineering challenges, and design opportunities.
+For a deeper look at hill country lot conditions and planning, visit our Marble Falls lakefront home building process resource page.

 Granite Terrain: Tough, but Expensive